wyattscarpenter/gyatt/readme.md

 ## mutterings about future projects

+gyote would be a good name for a third project in this trilogy (git-gyatt-gyote).

 A git ui that isn't bad if I ever make one of those.
 Oh My Git, while a game, is actually pretty good as a git ui.
 Limited in some ways, of course.
 Also, it's a fairly good way to learn git concepts, I expect!
 (I played it after I had mastered git so I can't attest firsthand.)

 One of the weird things about github is that most of their value-adds are things you could technically do in git repos already, like wikis and issue tracking.
 So, anyway, I'm thinking I could create a git tool that just does that stuff in git, maybe it could be in here as well (you could gyatt open an issue from the command line, etc).
 I guess there are already a lot of projects that do those things, though.